Dry Jalapeños: A Complete Guide to Heat, Uses, and Storage

 Storage Tips: Keep the Fire Alive

-• Store in an airtight container away from direct sunlight and moisture.
+• Store in airtight glass jars away from light and humidity.

 Jars of dried jalapeños stored in kitchen cabinet